LT-IntroToAI-SY2324/intro-to-python-cambautista/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

 I have used Javascript in the past.
-There are various similarities.
+Some similarities are that they both use variables, strings, and if statements.
+Also to have things equal to each other you must use 2 equal signs.
+Some differences are that in python we dont have to add a semicolon after lines of code, you dont have to define a variable using var, and we utilize the colon more.

 3. What are some things that you learned through this assignment?

-Through this assignment I have
+Through this assignment I have learned some of the basics of python and was able to apply it to some problems.
+I also learned about shortcuts for commenting and writing out code.
+Specifically how some shortcuts for adding from JavaScript can also be used in Python.